 Rey has completed the Citizens Police Academy in the Cities of Snellville, Suwanee and Social Circle.

-Rey is also married to Ana Maria Martinez and has two sons Jessie and Jason
+Rey is also married to Ana Maria Martinez and has two sons Jesse and Jason

 Mayor Rey Martinez

 Council Member Anne Huntsinger was elected to council November 2017 after serving in 2017 on the Planning & Zoning Commission and the city’s Urban Redevelopment Plan committee in 2015.
 Anne is currently Chairman of the Finance and Human Resources Committee and member of both the Public Safety and the Planning & Development Committees.